-What is 13-Week Cash Flow Model (TWCF)?
+- What is the 13-Week Cash Flow Model?

-How the 13-Week Cash Flow Model Work?
+- How to Analyze the 13-Week Cash Flow Model?

-The forecast is frequently used in turnaround situations when a company enters financial distress in order to provide visibility into the company’s short-term options.
+The 13-Week Cash Flow Model (TWCF) is a near-term oriented weekly cash flow forecast used in the context of corporate restructuring.
+The 13-week cash flow uses the direct method to forecast weekly cash receipts less cash disbursements.
+The forecast is frequently used in turnaround situations when a company enters financial distress, to provide visibility into the company’s short-term options.

 In the example below, shutter-maker American Home Products filed this 13 week cash flow (“TWCF”) to support their request for a $400,000 Debtor-in-Possession (DIP) revolver in court:

-AHP’s TWCF shows the company expects to need the additional financing almost immediately on June 7, 2019, followed by a second DIP draw July 5, 2019
+AHP’s TWCF shows the company expects to need the additional financing almost immediately on June 7, 2019, followed by a second DIP draw July 5, 2019.

 What is the Structure of a 13-Week Cash Flow Forecast?

-Enter your name and email in the form below and download the free 13-Week Cash Flow Model Excel template:
+Enter your name and email in the form below, and download the free 13-Week Cash Flow Model Excel template:

 In corporate restructuring and bankruptcies, the 13-week cash flow model (TWCF) is a critical tool to understand the circumstances, which underpin the decision-making process (and guidance) provided by restructuring professionals on behalf of their client(s).